 Organized by writer-aviator Gill Robb Wilson and General of the Army Henry “Hap” Arnold, the Civil Air Patrol (CAP) was created on December 1st, 1941 — one week before the attack on Pearl Harbor.

-For 60 years, CAP has performed three congressionally mandated missions: Aerospace Education, Cadet Programs and Emergency Services.
-You can find out more about our missions by clicking on the logos on the right.
+For over 75 years, CAP has performed three congressionally mandated missions: Aerospace Education, Cadet Programs and Emergency Services.
+You can find out more about our missions by visiting our Missions pages from the top menu.

 CAP is the civilian auxiliary of the U.S. Air Force and is organized along military lines.
 There are more than 1,700 units; half of which have both senior members and cadets attached.
 In Minnesota there are 25 squadrons located in every area of the state.